Equality, Diversity and Inclusion Policy

 BPIF Training has a separate dignity at work policy concerning issues of bullying and harassment on any ground, and how complaints of this type will be dealt with.

-BPIF Training will not discriminate unlawfully against customers and learners/apprentices using or seeking to use goods, facilities or services provided by the BPIF Training.
+BPIF Training will not discriminate unlawfully against customers and learners/apprentices using or seeking to use goods, facilities or services provided by BPIF Training.

 Employees should report any bullying or harassment by or to customers, suppliers, learners/apprentices, visitors or others to their manager who will take appropriate action.